 This is the only place you can view the entire Nakuru like you’re on a skyscraper.
 The sunset was simply awe-inspiring.

 If you love such verdant meadows views then you can just stay in this place all day.
-Were it not for time and my crew who persuaded me to get in the car I wouldn’t have left the place.
+Was it not for time and my crew who persuaded me to get in the car I wouldn’t have left the place.